-Conversational experiences must walk a fine line: the bot must act like a human, with very human attributes (such as empathy, curiosity, humor, compassion, and patience) while maintaining the transparency of being a robot.
+Conversational experiences must walk a fine line: humans expect a bot have human attributes (such as empathy, curiosity, humor, compassion, and patience) while maintaining the transparency of being a machine.

 A bot allows you to own the conversation and the dialog for every engagement and make that interaction available 24/7.
 You can offload questions that don’t require human interference for an instant response.

 Bots are great for educating users on topics that are relevant to a brand, product or conversation topic.
 Bots also are diverse enough to entertain the user with games, natural conversation, or other forms of interaction.

 Voice biometrics allows consumers to easily and naturally authenticate their identity without having to type in a password or PIN by simply speaking a short passphrase.
 Voice biometrics significantly improves security over legacy authentication methods and prevents fraud.

 Since conversation is the bedrock foundation of meaningful relationships, a bot must be capable of holding an intelligent, two-way conversation.
 As social beings, we converse every day without giving it a second thought and our discourse is natural and autonomic.
 We tend to take that flow for granted.
 To utilize conversational technology to its full, game-changing potential, we must be consciously aware of how we communicate.
 By understanding how we communicate with each other we can begin to replicate this with a machine.

 For our intents and purposes, conversation is the meaningful exchange of ideas and information between two or more individuals.
 The requisite parts of a conversation are topics, exchanges, and utterances.